Outdoor and Experiential Education

 Fall Outdoor Education

-CRLT is well known for organizing one of Canada’s largest student-driven outdoor education programs at the college level.
-This unique collection of courses has second year students in Organization and Management of Recreation Programs course planning the entire camp experience during the winter semester and then implementing the 5 day program for approximately 100 people during the following fall semester’s Project Management course.
-At this point, they are entering their third year in the program.
-The outdoor workshops and activities are purposely designed for incoming first year students taking the Environmental Issues in Outdoor Education course and second year students taking the Environmental Leadership Experience course.
+CRLT is known for organizing one of Canada’s largest student-driven outdoor education programs at the college level.
+This unique collection of courses has students planning the camp experience during their second-year winter semester and then implementing their 5 day program for approximately 100 people in their third-year fall semester.
+The third year students work with the faculty team to provide a program of workshops, activities and events for first and second year students.

 Environmental Issues in Outdoor Education

 This first-year course focusses on the importance of experience in Nature and hands-on skill development in common outdoor recreation activities.
 Students participate and share in a community setting.
 This experiential learning opportunity enables them to observe outdoor program leadership which integrates outdoor skills, health & safety, Nature, environmental stewardship, community building and the principles of sustainability.

 Students in second-year of the CRLT program participate in the Environmental Leadership Experience course.
 The goal of this course is to instill in students the importance of recreation leadership in relation to the natural environment and to be aware of the links between their local actions and larger environmental issues.
 Students organize and lead an outdoor environmental activity that models the values and techniques covered in the outdoor classroom.
 Reflective writing and sharing reinforce learning and help students develop their own values and vision.

 Winter Outdoor Education